Frequently Asked Questions

 Request full access to MinistrySafe Institute: Questions@MinistrySafe.com.

-A recent LiveStream Training was delivered to an audience of child-serving staff members highlighting the perils of prioritizing an organization’s image or brand over an abuse survivor or allegation: Lessons From The Ditch Collection.
+A recent LiveStream Training was delivered to an audience of child-serving staff members highlighting the perils of prioritizing an organization’s image or brand over an abuse survivor or allegation: Responding Well: Reputation vs. Reporting

-We (Gregory Love and Kimberlee Norris) are sexual abuse attorneys and subject matter experts.
 We are standard of care experts working to equip child-serving ministries to PREVENT and REPORT child sexual abuse.
-Our legal work with victims is characterized by compassion and sensitivity, but neither of us are licensed professional counselors equipped to provide ongoing counseling care or therapeutic milieu.
+Our legal work with victims is characterized by compassion and sensitivity, but neither of us is a licensed professional counselor equipped to provide ongoing counseling care or therapeutic milieu.

 Together, we have 60+ years of civil trial experience litigating child sexual abuse cases.
-Since 1991, we’ve litigated child sexual abuse cases on behalf of victims.
+From the beginning, we’ve litigated child sexual abuse cases on behalf of victims.
 We have never represented a defendant in litigation alleging sexual abuse.
 We use this same skill set and standard of care expertise to create preventative resources offered through MinistrySafe.

-We have never served as insurance defense or insurance-appointed counsel in a sexual abuse lawsuit representing a defendant.
-Our law firm does not, has not and will not serve as litigation defense counsel for any organization, church, denomination or insurance carrier.
-Notwithstanding periodic requests, neither of us have ever served as a testifying expert on behalf of an organization sued for child sexual abuse.
+We have never served as insurance defense or insurance-appointed counsel in a sexual abuse lawsuit.
+Notwithstanding periodic requests, neither of us has ever served as a testifying or consulting expert on behalf of an organization sued for child sexual abuse.

-To reiterate: we have never represented a defendant (individual or organization) in a lawsuit brought by a child sexual abuse victim.
+We have never represented a defendant in a lawsuit brought by a sexual abuse victim.

-The legal advice and guidance provided by our firm to child-serving organizations is always victim-centered and painstakingly consistent with relevant local, state and federal law.
+The legal advice and guidance provided by our firm is victim-centered and painstakingly consistent with relevant local, state and federal law.
 We decline to provide counsel to any organization seeking to avoid reporting requirements or engage in ‘cover up’ in any form.

 Interested in facts or clarification?
 Contact us at Questions@MinistrySafe.com or 817-732-7100.